BBC America travels beyond "Doctor Who" for new hits

-LOS ANGELES If you thought BBC America was all about time-travelling doctors and men behaving badly in cars, get ready to adjust your TV set.
+LOS ANGELES If you thought BBC America was all about time-traveling doctors and men behaving badly in cars, get ready to adjust your TV set.

-The cable network that introduced Americans to colourful British talent like Ricky Gervais, chef Gordon Ramsay and the car series "Top Gear" is making a big push into original programming in a bid to better compete with fast-growing U.S. channels.
+The cable network that introduced Americans to colorful British talent like Ricky Gervais, chef Gordon Ramsay and the car series "Top Gear" is making a big push into original programing in a bid to better compete with fast-growing U.S. channels.

 Think "Mad Men", but with cut-glass British accents and a political thriller element, and you have "The Hour" -- a six episode new co-production beginning on August 17, that will launch BBC America's "Dramaville" block every Wednesday night.